-A high Facebook ad frequency is often the culprit when a campaign stops performing.
+A high Facebook ad Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. is often the culprit when a campaign stops performing.
 But what exactly is considered “high” Facebook ad frequency, and what can you do to manage it?

 Last year, Lucas dug into the question of an “ideal” Facebook ad frequency.
 But I wanted to focus on some specific ways that you can manage it.

 FIRST: Defining “High Frequency”

 Before we get started, we need to start with a definition of “high frequency.”
 I want to stress, as Lucas did previously, that there isn’t a set number of times reached over a designated number of days that results in alarm bells.
 Many factors are involved.

 We should also mention that “high” frequency may actually be desirable in some cases.
 If you’re looking to build your brand awareness and recall, getting an ad in front of people many times may be a good thing.